hackerlank/DistributedSys/Tempo/README.md

   * Deliver max-min fairness over *SLOs*, when resources are insufficient to meet all performance requirements.
   * Safe to be used in production.

+Detailed description of Tempo can be found in our [paper](http://arxiv.org/abs/1512.00757).

 ###Main Components
 | Module | |
 |--------|:---:|